-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended September 30, 2009

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from\\\\\ to \\\\\

-Commission File Number 0-18672

-ZOOM TELEPHONICS, INC.

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-207 South Street, Boston, Massachusetts

-(Address of Principal Executive Offices)

-Registrant's Telephone Number, Including Area Code: (617) 423-1072

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES NO $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES $\square$ NO $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-(do not check if a smaller reporting company)

-Accelerated filer □ Smaller Reporting Company ☑

-Smaller Reporting Company
+FORM I 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 C OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period e nded September 30, 2009 o r 3 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 934 For the transition period f romto Commission File Number 0-18672 ZOOM TELEPI (Exact Name of Registrant Delaware 04-2621506 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 207 South Street, Boston, Massachusetts (Address of Principal Executive Offices) 02111 (Zip Code) Registrant's Telephone Number, Inc cluding Area Code: (617) 423-1072 Indicate by check mark whether the registrant: (1) has filed all r Exchange Act of 1934 during the preceding 12 months (or for such shorte been subject to such filing requirements for the past 90 days.
+YES NO Indicate by check mark whether the registrant has submitted ele Data File required to be submitted and posted pursuant to Rule 405 of Reg (or for such shorter period that the registrant was required to submit and p Indicate by check mark whether the registrant is a large acceler reporting company.
+See the definitions of "large accelerated filer," "accel Exchange Act. erated filer, an accelerated filer, a non-accelerated filer or a smaller erated filer," and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller Reporting Company (do not check if a smaller reporting company)